Is-ojo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is a project on Functions, nested loops
+This project is about functions and nested loops in C Programming Language